Percy Loraine: Diplomatic career

 He first served in the Middle East, at the British missions in Istanbul and Tehran, where he was Envoy Extraordinary and Minister Plenipotentiary 1921–26, before being posted in Rome, Peking, Paris and Madrid.
 He took part in the 1919 Paris Peace Conference which was held following the end of World War I, before being sent as minister in Tehran and then Athens.

 In 1929, he was appointed as High Commissioner for Egypt and the Sudan.
 However, his policy of allowing King Fuad I to control the government led to his removal in 1933.

 He became close to Turkish President Mustafa Kemal Atatürk while serving in Ankara, which improved the relations between the two countries.
 While ambassador, Loraine visited Atatürk on his deathbed and later gave a BBC broadcast paying tribute to Atatürk on the 10th anniversary of his death.

 He was the last British ambassador to Italy before the start of World War II.
+On 10 June 1940, Loraine was presented with the Italian declaration of war on the United Kingdom by Galeazzo Ciano, the Italian Minister of Foreign Affairs; Loraine "did not bat an eyelid", as Ciano recorded in his diary.

 Loraine was reputedly nicknamed 'pompous Percy' by his staff.
 Winston Churchill did not seek his advice on Middle Eastern matters during the war, and he retired from public life.